 | - Order restitution|

 There is no fee for filing an OFP and no service fee if the Respondent lives in Minnesota.

 |What if the Respondent disobeys your OFP? |

 Do the following:

 - Call 911 immediately

 | - Call an advocate to assist you|

 | - Call your City Attorney (in the city where the incident occurred) and tell them you want to press charges|

 |How do I extend, dismiss or change my permanent OFP?|

-Contact the Court Intake Office in Room 103 of the courthouse and fill out a modification form.
+Contact the Domestic Abuse/Family Court office on the third floor of the courthouse and fill out a modification form.
 (Bring a copy of your order with you.)
 The Court Administrator's Office will assist you in filling out the modification form and explain the procedure.
 You will need to go back to court to modify your order.
 A hearing date will be set and you and the Respondent must appear in court.
 The Court will decide whether to grant your request.